admariner/pycar/project1/README.md

     * Now that we have some building blocks, let's write a program already

-        * Download a csv file
+        * Download a CSV file

         * Open it